Working together to prevent mortgage fraud

 Mortgage fraud happens when false or altered information is used to secure a mortgage.
 It is estimated to cost the UK £1.3 billion annually, with 84 in every 10,000 applications suspected to be fraudulent.*

-Spotting potential mortgage fraud
+Identifying potential mortgage fraud

 Who to keep an eye out for